-Greenwood Energy has joined the United States’ climate action effort by committing to the American Business Act on Climate Pledge.
+Greenwood Energy, now Greenwood Sustainable Infrastructure (GSI), has joined the United States’ climate action effort by committing to the American Business Act on Climate Pledge.
 Through the pledge, Greenwood is demonstrating its support for action on climate change and a strong international agreement at the United Nations’ COP21 climate summit by promising to increase its low-carbon investments and deploy new renewable energy generation resources.

 White House logo by U.S. federal government [Public domain], via Wikimedia Commons

 - By the end of 2016, develop and construct over 100 megawatts (MW) of incremental solar photovoltaic (PV) capacity for commercial and industrial (C&I) customers throughout the U.S., reducing carbon emissions approximately 90,000 metric tons per year.

 - By the end of 2017, develop and construct over 200MW of distributed generation renewable energy projects for C&I customers across Latin America.